 A thread lift is a simple procedure where Dr. Tarbet uses temporary sutures to produce a subtle, but visible lifting of the facial skin.
 Unlike a surgical facelift, where excess sagging skin is trimmed and underlying support tissues brought back to a higher position on the face, a thread lift uses sutures to simply suspend the skin by stitching up portions of it.
 This has the effect of pulling the skin back slightly and lifting and tightening the face.

 These procedures have a secondary tightening mechanism.
 The threads used are made of the same material as absorbable surgical sutures.
 Once these are placed for their initial tightening, the body begins the process of absorbing the sutures, a process known as hydrolysis.
 This stimulates the body to produce new collagen around the threads.
-As the threads are absorbed, eventually turning to water, the new collagen remains, firming the skin for from six months to two years.
+As the threads are absorbed, eventually turning to water, the new collagen remains, firming the skin for six months to two years.

 How does a PDO thread lift differ from a surgical facelift?